KashafAbbas/ai-podcast-generator/README.md

 ## 🧠 How It Works

 1. **Generate Script:** Uses the GROQ API to produce a 6-line scripted conversation on the topic (3 lines by the host, 3 by the guest).
-2. **Parse Script:** Separates lines for host and guest to maintain conversational flow.
+2. **Parse Script:** Separates lines for host and guest to maintain dialogue.
 3. **Text-to-Speech:** Converts each line into realistic voice audio using ElevenLabs.
-4. **Merge Audio:** Joins the audio lines in dialogue order and saves them as a podcast.
+4. **Merge Audio:** Joins the audio clips in conversation order and saves them as a podcast.

 ---